-- In-class activities (GELOs 1, 3): We will be conducting in-class activities, including warm-up activities in the beginning of each class, which will count towards your final grade; if you are late or absent, you will not be allowed to make up these activities. - Reading assignments (GELOs 1, 2, 3, 4, 5): You will be asked to complete weekly reading assignments that ask you to annotate texts & respond to reading reflection questions on Canvas. - Writing assignments (GELOs 1, 2, 3, 4, 5): You will be asked to complete two major writing assignments that include smaller scaffolding assignments: a critical analysis (approx. 2000 words for each draft) and an argument synthesis (approx. 2000 words for each draft). - Self-reflection (GELOs 2, 3, 5).
+- In-class activities (GELOs 1, 3): We will be conducting in-class activities, including warm-up activities in the beginning of each class, which will count towards your final grade; if you are late or absent, you will not be allowed to make up these activities. - Reading assignments (GELOs 1, 2, 3, 4, 5): You will be asked to complete weekly reading assignments that ask you to annotate texts & respond to reading reflection questions on Canvas. - Writing assignments (GELOs 1, 2, 3, 4, 5): You will be asked to complete three main writing assignments that include smaller scaffolding assignments: a discourse community analysis (approx. 500 words), a critical analysis (approx. 1000 words for each draft), and a critical synthesis (approx. 1000 words for each draft). - Self-reflection (GELOs 2, 3, 5).
 For your final exam, you will be asked to write a final self-reflection (approx. 500 words).